Gaius-Augustus/Augustus/auxprogs/filterBam/README.md

     Both allows the sorting, sampling, filtering, among other things, of BAM files.
     While SeqLib is generally faster, precompiled packages for Bamtools are available for more systems/architectures.

-  * Bamtools on Ubunutu or Debian
+  * Bamtools on Ubuntu or Debian

         apt-get install bamtools libbamtools-dev

-  * SeqLib on Ubunutu or Debian
+  * SeqLib on Ubuntu or Debian

         apt-get install libseqlib-dev libssw-dev libjsoncpp-dev